-Scanuppia-Malga Palazzo it’s said to be the steepest hardest long climb on a sealed-surface road in Europe (or the world).
-It's located in Besenello,a municipality in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol.
+Tucked away in the Riserva regionale Scanuppia, it’s said to be the steepest hardest long climb on a sealed-surface road in Europe (or the world), hitting a 42,8% of maximum gradient through some of the ramps.

-The surface of the road is asphalted.
+Set high in the Dolomite mountain range, on the northern part of the country, the road is paved (with concrete parts).
 What makes it even more difficult is that much of the concrete surface is not "even".
 Not that it's "rough" (though in a few spots it is that) - but that it's "wavy", like with very wide "ripples" in its surface.
 This unevenness is intended to provide better traction when there is snow or ice.